mettalogic/arcanum-automation/README.md

 # arcanum-automation
 Automation script for Arcanum web game

-The Greasemonkey script automate.user.js automates various tasks in the Arcanum web browser game available from Kongregate (where it's called "Theory of Magic"): https://www.kongregate.com/games/lerpinglemur/theory-of-magic and from the author's web site: http://www.lerpinglemur.com/arcanum/
+The Greasemonkey/Tampermonkey script automate.user.js automates various tasks in the Arcanum web browser game available from Kongregate (where it's called "Theory of Magic"): https://www.kongregate.com/games/lerpinglemur/theory-of-magic and from the author's web site: http://www.lerpinglemur.com/arcanum/